SDenn12/cloud_computing/README.md

 ### Load Balancer

-Load balancers balance the traffic between multiple instances, there are different types of load balancers which are: Application Load Balancers, Network Load Balancers, and Classic Load Balancer.
+Load balancers balance the traffic between multiple instances, there are different types of load balancers which are: Application Load Balancers, Network Load Balancers.

+Network Load Balancers simply forwards requests.
+It cannot assure availability of the application as it cannot tell the difference between different applications.
+This is because it works at the Network Level.

+The Application Load balancers are able to take much more contextual information however this comes at the cost of speed.

 ### Autoscaling Group